mbinnun/dbdyncode/README.md

 4. Run the following command on the mongo-cli:<br/>*db.createUser({user: "myuser", pwd: "mypassword", roles:[{role: "userAdmin" , db:"DBDYNCODE"}, {role: "readWrite" , db:"DBDYNCODE"}]});*<br/>Change **myuser** and **mypassword**, set them to your own username and password.<br/>
 5. On the project's root folder, run the command *npm install* to automatically install the dependencies.<br/>
 6. Now, run the project for the first time:<br/>(Again - use your own username and password)<br/>*export DYN_MONGO_USER=**myuser**<br/>export DYN_MONGO_PASSWD=**mypassword**<br/>export DYN_MONGO_SRV=**localhost**<br/>npm start*<br/>
-7. You should now see the 'Hello World' message.<br/>That means the installation was successful.
+7. You should now see the 'Hello World' message.<br/>That means the installation was successful.<br/>

 ----
 # Running Modes